evan-l-munson/saotd/README.md

 ## Package

-The R package, `SAoTD` is an R interface to the Twitter API and can be used to acquire tweets based on user selected \#hashtags.
-The package will clean and tidy the Twitter data, determine the latent topics within the tweets utilizing Latent Dirichlet Allocation (LDA), determine a sentiment score using the Bing lexicon dictionary and output visualizations.
+The `SAoTD` package is an R interface to the Twitter API and can be used to acquire Tweets based on user selected \#hashtags and was developed utilizing a tidyverse approach.
+The package was designed to allow a user to conduct a complete analysis with the contained functions.
+The package will clean and tidy the Twitter data, determine the latent topics within the Tweets utilizing Latent Dirichlet Allocation (LDA), determine a sentiment score using the Bing lexicon dictionary and output visualizations.